cdluminate/ProdL/VIU/smanual.md

 You may want to use symlink between `/home/<JHED>/*` and `/data/<JHED>/*` to redirect your files.
 We will follow this convention throughout this document.

-## 3. Reference Setup of Deep Learning Environment
+## 3. Parallel Setup of Deep Learning Environment

 In this section, we setup the servers in parallel, following a consistent and uniform configuration.